mrpmorris/Reducible/Source/Tutorials/04-NestedReducers/README.md

 So far we have composed reducers horizontally, meaning we combined reducers that work on the same `TState` and same `TDelta`.

-This tutorial will demonstrate how to compose reducers vertically.
+This tutorial will demonstrate how to reuse reducers vertically.

 ### Instructions